eellpp/pubScratchpad/career/pick_new_skills.md

 I'm 52 and am just starting to look around.
 Given that I primarily want world-wide remote (I live in Japan), it may be a tad difficult.
 However, I had no trouble at all attracting interest in my mid 40's when I went to London for a couple of years.
 It took me less than a month to land a job and I had a couple of options.

+### Don't ignore fads.
+Just invest enough time to understand
+Learn just enough about the fads so you can hold a conversation about them, but don't invest heavily in every one of them.
+You don't need to tech hop every year - give things at least a couple years to shake out.
+This will let you skip a lot of the time wasting BS that comes with fad driven development.

+The other thing about learning a little bit about all the new fads is that you can fairly quickly figure out bits where going a bit more deeply will help you out in general.
+For example, I would not recommend using React for every front end project (or even most ;-) ), but playing with React and understanding what it was trying to accomplish legitimately made me a better programmer.